numpy/numpy/doc/source/reference/internals.code-explanations.rst

-For input arrays that are smaller than the specified buffer size, copies are made of all non-contiguous, mis-aligned, or out-of- byteorder arrays to ensure that for small arrays, a single-loop is used.
+For input arrays that are smaller than the specified buffer size, copies are made of all non-contiguous, mis-aligned, or out-of- byteorder arrays to ensure that for small arrays, a single loop is used.
 Then, array iterators are created for all the input arrays and the resulting collection of iterators is broadcast to a single shape.